mikeletux/rpi_tooling/README.md

 - ...More to come!

 # Contributing
-If you're feeling like automating everything, from deployment to monitoring in your Pi, please feel free to send pull request on regards whatever service you'd like to have :)
+If you're feeling like automating everything, from deployment to monitoring in your Pi, please feel free to send pull request on regards whatever service you'd like to have :blush:
 Also if you find some bug or want a new feature, please feel free to send your PR!

 # License